Austria by bus

 What to see in Austria

 As a visitor of Austria, you have lots of great Austrian sights to visit.
-Some of the most popular sights are Schönbrunn castle (Vienna), Neusiedler See (Illmitz), and Lake Zell (Zell am See).
+Some of the most popular sights are Schönbrunn castle (Vienna), Hofburg Imperial Palace (Vienna), and Hellbrunn Palace (Salzburg).
 That said, there are a lot of other sights in Austria worth visiting!
 Some of the sights do not have an entrance fee, whilst others charge for entrance.
 Below you will find a list of the most popular sights in Austria: